 The recipient's pre-HCT disease status may be evaluated by a PET scan, CT scan, or both.
-If possible, complete question 395 using the metabolic (PET) criteria provided in the Lymphoma Response Criteria section of the manual.
+Complete question 394 using the metabolic (PET) criteria provided in the Lymphoma Response Criteria section of the manual.
 If it is not possible to use metabolic criteria to report the recipient's disease (e.g., insufficient PET scan(s), non-PET-avid disease), use the radiographic criteria instead.